Content marketing is used by the world's leading brands

 Your certified content marketing partner

 This means I’m qualified in best practice, long-term content planning, content creation, promotion and analysis.
-I create exceptional content that is fully optimised for search engines – and that is read and shared by your readers.
+I create exceptional content that is fully optimised for search engines, and that will be read and shared by your readers.

 Storytelling has been used to promote artisans, businesses and organisations for hundreds of years.
 Textshop, on the other hand, has been around for just a few years, but we’re 100 per cent onboard.